gallery

 Song for Rosaleen

-Song for Rosaleen was launched at Unity Books in Wellington in April 2018 in front of a big crowd of family and friends, and Hastings Library a week later.
+Song for Rosaleen was launched at Unity Books in Wellington in April 2018 in front of a big crowd of family and friends, and in Hastings a week later (click on photos to enlarge).

 Marion Castree of Unity Books starts proceedings